lrknox/dashboard/README.md

 ## Contact

-If you have any questions, please don't hesitate to contact the catalog administrator (mailto:info@corsa.center).
+If you have any questions, please don't hesitate to contact the dashboard administrator (mailto:info@corsa.center).

 You can also find us on our mailing list: <info@corsa.center>.